Connect with a certified trainer for free

 Symptoms

-Triceps tendonitis is characterized by pain around the back of the arm.
+Triceps tendonitis is characterized by back of arm soreness and pain in the back of the arm.
 Other symptoms may include:

 • Mild swelling behind the elbow

-• Pain with extending or straightening the arm
+• Elbow extension pain when extending or straightening the arm

 When to see a doctor